 Types of Political Ads

 Blue Wave Voiceover is proud to help progressive, Democratic causes across the country take the airwaves and reach voters wherever and however we can.
-We’ve collectively voiced across the left-leaning advertising spectrum, raising our voices (zing!) to help candidates, PACs and non-profits alike reach our fellow Americans, voicing just about every type of political ad that one could think of along the way.
+We’ve collectively voiced across the left-leaning advertising spectrum, raising our voices (zing!) to help candidates, PACs and non-profits alike reach our fellow Americans, voicing just about all types of political ads that one could think of along the way.

 November is coming [November is always coming, isn't it?]

 Blue Wave Voiceover compiled this resource to help both our clients and fellow voice over actors share a common language and reference for all of our collaborative political campaigns.
 Feel free to refer to this guide anywhere it might come in handy in political voiceover — from creating compelling & clear casting breakdowns, to auditioning voice talent with a specific tone in mind, all the way through to live direction & post production.

-Not sure which type of political ad you want to create?
+Not sure how to create the different types of political ads you want?
 Let’s dive in!